walmartlabs/lumbar/README.md

 # Lumbar #

-Lumbar is a js-build tool that takes a _general application_ and list of _platforms_ to generate modular _platform specific applications_.
+Lumbar is a js-build tool that takes a _general codebase_ and list of _platforms_ to generate modular _platform specific applications_.